NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 3. The convex region, if CUBIC is not in the Reno-friendly region and *cwnd* is greater than *W<sub>max</sub>*.

-Below, we describe the exact actions taken by CUBIC in each region.
+The next sections describe the exact actions taken by CUBIC in each region.

 ## Reno-Friendly Region {#Reno-friendly}